simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 *Epiphany:* Bishop of Constantine born about 310.
 Teacher and friend of Jerome and opposed Origen in his numerous writings.

-*Irenceus:* One of the early Christian fathers.
+*Irenæus:* One of the early Christian fathers.

 *Dukar:* A female deity corresponding to the Tara---the Mother of the World.